-It is a treatment for advanced lung cancer.
+Crizotinib is a type of targeted cancer drug.
+It is a treatment for advanced non small cell lung cancer (NSCLC).

-Crizotinib is a capsule.
+Crizotinib is a capsule that you take twice a day, once in the morning and once in the evening.
 You swallow it whole with a glass of water.
 You can have it with or without food.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 You usually take crizotinib for as long as it is working and the side effects aren’t too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.